9 Things About Collard Greens, Historical Use and Nutrition

 There are of course countless recipes using collards in Southern cooking in the U.S. The green leafy vegetable is often celebrated every New Year's Day with the tradition of making a meal of cooked greens, black-eyed peas and cornbread.

-Collard leaves have been consumed by people all over the planet being as hardy vegetable that's easy to grow, withstanding a range of climates.
+Collard leaves have been consumed by people all over the planet being a hardy vegetable that's easy to grow and withstand a range of climates.
 Interestingly, they are often prepared in a similar fashion.

 In East Africa, thinly chopped and cooked collard greens are served with ugali, a type of cornmeal cake.
 In other South and West African countries, it is also widely consumed frequently sautéed with onions, tomatoes and meat or as a stew ingredient.